-No. The rats recognize and understand that the price for Root Beer has risen and saddle therefore on Tom Collins.
-We can show this by increasing the income - the number of times the rats can press the button - so that the rats can then drink exactly the same amounts of Root Beer and Tom Collins as before price increase.
+No. The rats realize and understand that the price of root beer has gone up, so they switch to Tom Collins.
+We can show that by doing this Income – increase the number of times the rats are allowed to press the button – so that the rats can then drink exactly the same amounts of root beer and Tom Collins with the higher price of root beer as they did before the price increase.

-So you could choose their mix of Root Beer and Tom Collins so that they have the same mix as before the price increase.
-But do not.
-Even after this manipulation - called income compensation - the rats change their beverage plan, the now more expensive Root Beer is at least partially replaced by Tom Collins.
-Rats make their demand at the prices of their drinks.
-They are perfect consumers - at least in the eyes of a first-semester textbook on consumer behavior.
+So they could choose their mix of root beer and Tom Collins to have the same mix as before the price increase.
+But they don't.
+Even after this one Tampering – called income compensation – the rats change their drink plan, the now more expensive root beer is at least partially replaced by Tom Collins.
+Rats base their demand on the prices of their drinks.
+They are perfect consumers – at least in the Eyes of a freshman textbook on consumer behavior.

 Top books on the subject

 Acquire this text as a PDF (only for own use without passing it on according to Terms and conditions): Please send us one after purchase eMail with the desired title supportberufebilder.de, we will then send the PDF to you immediately.
 You can also purchase text series.